 Each request for the acceptance of a transfer of credits will be considered on a case by case basis.
 Special attention will be given to the similarity of the transferring institution to True North College as well as the matching up of course for course.
 In any case, no more than 27 credits can be transferred in to the Diploma Programs and no more than 12 credits can be transferred in to the Certificate Program.

-Any course that does not have an enrollment of at least six students
+Any course that does not have an enrollment of at least five students

 the first day of class is subject to cancellation.